LaneCommunityCollege/aspects_local_users/README.md

 ## aspects_local_users_ssh_keys
 The public keys you want to add to various users.
 See the Example Playbook for more.

+## aspects_local_users_enabled
+To enable or disable this role.
+Set to True to enable.
+False to disable.

+Default is False, or disabled.

 # Example Playbook